Haplogroup A (Y-DNA): A00 (A00-AF6)

 A00 is also sometimes known as "Perry's Y-chromosome" (or simply "Perry's Y").
 This previously unknown haplogroup was discovered in 2012 in the Y chromosome of an African-American man who had submitted his DNA to FamilyTreeDNA.
 He was identified as a descendent of Albert Perry, hence the name.
 (Note: Albert Perry, a slave born in the United States between ca. 1819–1827, lived in York County, South Carolina.
 See FamilyTreeDNA, Haplogroup A chart) Mendez et al. (2013) announced the discovery of this previously unknown haplogroup, for which they proposed the designator "A00".
-Perry'Y would later be redesignated A00a after the discovery of a similar but different group from Cameroon.
+Perry's Y would later be renamed A00a after the discovery of a similar but different group from Cameroon.

 A00 has an estimated age of around 275 kya, so is roughly contemporary with the known appearance of earliest known anatomically modern humans, such as Jebel Irhoud.
 (Note: At first, via Mendez et al. (2013), this was announced as "extremely ancient" (95% confidence interval 237–581 kya for the age of the Y-MRCA including the lineage of this postulated haplogroup).)

 Researchers later found A00 was possessed by 11 Mbo males of Western Cameroon (Bantu) (out of a sample of 174; 6.32%).
 Subsequent research suggested that the overall rate of A00 was even higher among the Mbo, i.e. 9.3% (8 of 86).
 The Mbo samples were later classified as its own subgroup, A00b (A-A4987).

 Further research in 2015 indicates that the modern population with the highest concentration of A00 is the Bangwa (or Nweh), a Yemba-speaking group of Cameroon (Grassfields Bantu): 27 of 67 (40.3%) samples were positive for A00a (L1149).
 One Bangwa individual did not fit into either A00a or A00b.

 Yet another A00 subtype is designated A00c.
 The modern sample from Cameroon reported to carry it, "YSEQ5368" is not linked to any paper.

 Geneticists sequenced genome-wide DNA data from four people buried at the site of Shum Laka in Cameroon between 8000–3000 years ago, who were most genetically similar to Mbuti pygmies.
 One individual carried A00. ("At every subtype-specific site for which we had coverage, the Shum Laka A00 carries the ancestral allele.")
 Data for this individual from Shum Laka is now found in the Allen Ancient Genome Diversity Project / John Templeton Ancient DNA Atlas under the code "I10871".
 He seems to represent an earlier stage of A00 before the divergence into the three groups.
 The last common ancestor of A00a, A00b, and A00c (A00-Y125399) is 633 SNPs removed from him.